-Sample Action Plan Data Analysis Middle school.
+- Data Analysis Middle school.
 Low achievement scores on standardized tests.
-(MSPAP, CTBS4) in mathematics, including only 40% at satisfactory in math on MSPAP.
-No particular pattern when data is disaggregated by student demographics.
+(MSPAP, CTBS4) in mathematics, including only 40% at satisfactory in math on MSPAP No particular pattern when data is disaggregated by student demographics.
 Pattern within the math stances that more than 50% of the students scored at proficiency level one in problem solving, estimation, and connections .
 Goal #1: Increase student achievement.
 INDICATOR: Each elementary and middle school achieves the excellent standard in grades 3, 5, and 8 on MSPAP.
 School Goal: By 2012 our school will reach the satisfactory level in mathematics as measured by MSPAP scores.
 School Objective/ Evaluation: 50% (75) of our students at the 8 th grade level levels will reach satisfactory in mathematics as measured by May 2012 MSPAP testing.
-Benchmarks: At the end of the second quarter, 60% (300) of students in grades 6-8 will perform at the 80% level of mastery or higher on locally-developed grade-appropriate performance assessments on the stances of mathematical problem solving and estimation .
+Benchmarks: At the end of the second quarter, 60% (300) of students in grades 6-8 w perform at the 80% level of mastery or higher on locally-developed grad appropriate performance assessments on the stances of mathematical solving and estimation .
 At the end of each subsequent quarter, the percent of students achieving the 80% level of mastery will increase by 10%.
 Strategy: Teach to the two stances of mathematical problem solving and estimation in grades 6-8 in both math and science.
 (Focus on connections next year.)
 Use assistants to reinforce skills with students identified as low performers after the first quarterly administration of performance assessments.

 Activities: Step: Person Resp.
-Time Resources Training in the math stances for all math & science instructional staff Math Team Leader Aug/Sept.
-Work with central office staff to examine written/taught curriculum for stances in math and science Principal Sept/Oct the new millennium by using the latest available technology within the learning environment.
+Time Resources Training in the math stances for all math & science instructional staff Math Team Leader Aug/Sept Work with central office staff to examine written/taught curriculum for stances in math and science Principal Sept/Oct